 The purpose of the Plumbers, Gasfitters and Drainlayers Act 2006 is to protect the health and safety of the public by ensuring the competency of persons who provide sanitary plumbing, gasfitting and drainlaying services.

 The Plumbers, Gasfitters and Drainlayers Board (the Board) is established to administer the Act (www.pgdb.co.nz).
 The Board is a statutory entity and therefore is responsible to Parliament.
-The Board exists independently of the Department.
+The Board exists independently of the Ministry.

 The Act, which came into force on 1 April 2010, replaced the Plumbers, Gasfitters and Drainlayers Act 1976.
 The Act introduced: